Indira Gandhi: Operation Blue Star

-Following the 1977 elections, a coalition led by the Sikh-majority Akali Dal came to power in the northern Indian state of Punjab.
+After the 1977 elections, a coalition led by the Sikh-majority Akali Dal came to power in the northern Indian state of Punjab.
 In an effort to split the Akali Dal and gain popular support among the Sikhs, Gandhi's Congress Party helped to bring the orthodox religious leader Jarnail Singh Bhindranwale to prominence in Punjab politics.
-Later, Bhindranwale's organisation, Damdami Taksal, became embroiled in violence with another religious sect called the Sant Nirankari Mission, and he was accused of instigating the murder of Jagat Narain, the owner of the Punjab Kesari newspaper.
-After being arrested over this matter, Bhindranwale disassociated himself from the Congress Party and joined Akali Dal.
+Later, Bhindranwale's organisation, Damdami Taksal, became embroiled in violence with another religious sect called the Sant Nirankari Mission and he was accused of instigating the murder of Jagat Narain, the owner of the Punjab Kesari newspaper.
+After being arrested, Bhindranwale disassociated himself from the Congress Party and joined Akali Dal.
 In July 1982, he led the campaign for the implementation of the Anandpur Resolution, which demanded greater autonomy for the Sikh-majority state.
 Meanwhile, a small group of Sikhs, including some of Bhindranwale's followers, turned to militancy after being targeted by government officials and police for supporting the Anandpur Resolution.
 In 1982, Bhindranwale and approximately 200 armed followers moved into a guest house called the Guru Nanak Niwas near the Golden Temple.

 By 1983, the Temple complex had become a fort for many militants.
 The Statesman later reported that light machine guns and semi-automatic rifles were known to have been brought into the compound.
 On 23 April 1983, the Punjab Police Deputy Inspector General A. S. Atwal was shot dead as he left the Temple compound.
-The following day, Harchand Singh Longowal (then president of Shiromani Akali Dal) confirmed the involvement of Bhindranwale in the murder.
+The next day, Harchand Singh Longowal (then president of Akali Dal) confirmed the involvement of Bhindranwale in the murder.
 After several futile negotiations, in June 1984, Gandhi ordered the Indian army to enter the Golden Temple to remove Bhindranwale and his supporters from the complex.
 The army used heavy artillery, including tanks, in the action code-named Operation Blue Star.
 The operation badly damaged or destroyed parts of the Temple complex, including the Akal Takht shrine and the Sikh library.
-It also led to the deaths of many Sikh fighters and innocent pilgrims.
-The number of casualties remains disputed with estimates ranging from many hundreds to many thousands.
+It led to the deaths of many Sikh fighters and innocent pilgrims.
+The number of casualties remains disputed, with estimates ranging from many hundreds to many thousands.

 Gandhi was accused of using the attack for political ends.
 Harjinder Singh Dilgeer stated that she attacked the temple complex to present herself as a great hero in order to win the general elections planned towards the end of 1984.
 There was fierce criticism of the action by Sikhs in India and overseas.
 There were also incidents of mutiny by Sikh soldiers in the aftermath of the attack.